luca-miniati/0x47544f/README.md

-# 0x47544f - Advanced Poker Solver & Visualization Suite
+# 0x47544f - GTO Poker Solver & Visualizer Suite

 0x47544f (hex for "GTO") is a high-performance No-Limit Hold'Em solver with real-time visualization capabilities.
 This project aims to be the most comprehensive open-source poker solving and training tool available.